hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/minimizers.md

 +++

 * Use the [optim.Adam](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) minimizer.
 * Pay close attention to the learning rate (`lr`).
-Try different, exponentially spaced steps (like `0.001`, `0.01`, `0.1`) if the optimization doesn't seem to be doing anything, or if the output is erratic.
+Try different, exponentially spaced steps (like `0.001`, `0.01`, `0.1`) if the optimization doesn't seem to be doing anything or if the output is erratic.
 * Maybe even play with the momentum (`betas`), but the primary learning rate is more important.
 * The final, fitted parameters are not meaningful.
 Unlike ansatz fitting, solutions are even guaranteed to not be unique.
+The parameters you get from one loss-minimization will likely be different from the parameters you get from another.
 * The variance of the initial random parameter values matters!
 If your network architecture has roughly the same number of vector components in each layer, you can use PyTorch's default.
-If not, initialize the parameter values using the appropriate function from [nn.init](https://pytorch.org/docs/main/nn.init.html), whcih depends on your choice of activation function.
+If not, initialize the parameter values using the appropriate function from [nn.init](https://pytorch.org/docs/main/nn.init.html), which depends on your choice of activation function.
 * Most of the function minimizers need to be given derivatives.
 Despite appearances, ReLU is differentiable in the sense that it needs to be.

 And finally, the number of epochs and mini-batch size are also important for the rate of convergence of training.
 They're important enough for me to leave to the next section.